Japan August flash manufacturing PMI shows fastest expansion in seven months

 The output component of the PMI index also fell to a preliminary 51.9 from a final 52.2 in July.

-Japan's gross domestic product contracted an annualised 1.6 percent in April-June as exports slumped and consumers cut back spending.
+Japan's gross domestic product contracted an annualized 1.6 percent in April-June as exports slumped and consumers cut back spending.

 The economy is expected to resume growing in the current quarter if consumer spending bounces back, but persistent export weakness could temper the strength of the rebound.